nebari-dev/nebari/docs/source/dev_guide/minikube.md

 <details>
   <summary>Click to expand note</summary>

 The browser can have trouble reaching the load balancer running on WSL2.
 A workaround is to port forward the proxy-pod to the host IP 0.0.0.0.
 Get the ip address of the WSL2 machine via ```ip a```, which should be a 127.x.x.x address.
-To change the port forwarding after opening k9 you can type ```:pods <enter>```, hover over the proxy-... pod and type ```<shift-s>```, and enter the ip addresses.
+To change the port forwarding after opening `k9s` you can type ```:pods <enter>```, hover over the proxy-... pod and type ```<shift-s>```, and enter the IP addresses.

 </details>